Society logo

 About the Society

-The North American Dipterists Society is a 501(c)(3) nonprofit organization, incorporated in the state of California on 27 November 2019.
+The Dipterists Society is a 501(c)(3) nonprofit organization, incorporated in the state of California on 27 November 2019.
 We are an international society of dipterists and Diptera-enthusiasts, serving the needs of the worldwide dipterist community.
+This society sprang from the foundation provided since 1988 by the North American Dipterists Society.

 Why Dipterists?
 The insect order Diptera (true flies) is one of the four megadiverse clades of animal life, second in size only to the order Coleoptera (beetles).
 With a worldwide diversity of more than 150,000 species described, and estimates going beyond 1 million, this order represents 10% or more of all animal diversity on earth.
 Like many insect groups, flies are vastly understudied despite their enormous importance not only to ecosystems, but also to humanity.
 From an ecological standpoint, flies represent the greatest diversity of lifestyles of any insect order, being found in nearly all habitats on earth.
 A species of Diptera is the only insect and largest purely terrestrial animal native to Antarctica, and flies are one of the handful of orders that have entered the marine environment.
 Among the breadth of lifestyles represented by the order are pollinators, internal and external parasites, parasitoids, predators, saprophages, fungivores, aquatic filter feeders, leaf and stem miners, herbivores, blood feeders, disease vectors, gall-formers, dung and carrion feeders.
 Although most of these lifestyles are represented within different insect orders, only Diptera display the full range, making them the ecologically most diverse order of animals.
 Flies also have numerous extremophiles and groups with unique habits, such as those living in hot springs, devouring insects on top of crude oil puddles, developing in great numbers in highly saline lakes like Mono Lake, feeding below animal (including human) epidermal layers, attracting prey in cave habitats using internally-produced light, rapidly recycling animal carcasses and waste products, living in the gills of crabs, developing inside the gut of rhinos, and on the shed antlers of moose.
 Although many of these lifestyles can be seen within different insect orders, only Diptera display the full range, making them the ecologically most diverse order of animals.